Trip Code: | GHT17 |

 Best season: | September to November and March to May |

 Ganesh Himal trekking trail starts from Trishuli River and follows the upper valley landscapes.
-You will enjoy panoramic views of many majestic mountains, refreshing and smiling faces of native people and walking on the bank of rivers to follow the trail.
+You will enjoy panoramic views of many majestic mountains, refreshing and smiling faces of native people and walking on the Bank of the river to follow the trail.
 You will have the opportunities to talk and befriend with the local people of these areas.
 They live in the flat-roofed house in a remote village.

 Day 01: Trisuli to Salangkhu khola